jcolomb/gintonic-blog/text/survey_analysis_report2.md

 It is based on gogs, git and git annex technologies and brings non only most of the project management and coordination tools that made the success of open source software development, but also large file support and data publication.
-It is compatible with the git submodule technology, where sub-folders can be synchronized, shared and published independently of the other sub-folders, while looking completely normal on one's computer.
+It is compatible with the git submodule technology, where subfolders can be synchronized, shared and published independently of the other subfolders, while looking completely normal on one's computer.
-GIN brings therefore the possibility to publish sub-modules independently of each others, which will ease the opening of research data.
+GIN brings therefore the possibility to publish submodules independently of each others, which will ease the opening of research data.
 It might also make [the use of markdown and LaTex to write manuscripts](https://oa-pub.hos.tuhh.de/en/project/) a straightforward choice, as these technologies can use git as a version control system.